Structure and Management

 properties and affairs of the Institute.

-The Board Officers comprise the current chairman of the board, the immediate
+The Board Officers comprise the current chair of the board, the immediate

-past chairman, the vice-chairmen, and the ANSI president and CEO.
+past chair, the vice-chair, and the ANSI president and CEO.

 Follow this link for biographical information.